Not sure what course to do?

 The OnTrack Sprint program is a free 4-week course that enables school leavers to prepare for university-level study and be eligible to start a degree at Murdoch.

-A Certificate IV*^ will make you eligible for admission into most of our courses, whilst a Diploma or Advanced Diploma*^ may make you eligible for admission with up to one year’s Advanced Standing.
+A Diploma or Advanced Diploma*^ will make you eligible for admission into most of our courses, and you may be eligible for Advanced Standing.

-* Excludes direct entry into Chiropractic Science, Law, Psychology Honours or Veterinary Science.
+* Excludes Law, Psychology Honours or Veterinary Science.

-^ If you are a school leaver who completed a Certificate IV or higher during high school you will also need to meet English Competency and WACE requirements.
+^ If you are a school leaver who has completed a Certificate IV during high school please refer to the OnTrack Sprint section on this page.
+You will also need to meet English Competency and WACE requirements.